hahrisAhmed0/chicagoEventCTA/README.md

 # chicagoEventCTA
-python code plotting relationships between events in Chicago and CTA Data from 2001-2023
+python code plotting relationships between events in Chicago and CTA riders Data from 2001-2023